Pulau Redang Marine Park, Malaysia

 Trials and tribulations:

 It was the last week of September (i.e. towards the end of the season) before I made-it here.
-Despite weather reports showing glorious weather throughout the preceding week, when I reached Kuala Terangganu, the skies were overcast and it was drizzling with rain.
+Despite weather reports showing glorious weather, when I reached Kuala Terangganu, the skies were overcast and it was drizzling with rain.

 - - – - -